-The initial phase of this work will be in the Meadowbrook - Limestone Service Area and will focus on capital projects related to the abatement of infiltration and inflow (I/I), serving as an asset renewal measure and to restore capacity for future economic growth.
+As noted, Phase 1 is focused on the MBLS service area starting with a large scale capital project related to I/I abatement, serving as an asset renewal measure and to restore capacity for future economic growth.
 Bonding in the amount of \$9 million was authorized in November 2018 (BR18113A) for sewer lining and repair, manhole repair and rehabilitation, catch basis disconnection, and other improvements as necessary.
 A consultant was selected in early 2019 to develop a work plan to identify priority areas and to direct the County term services contractor to execute the I/I reduction work.
-Finally, a legal consultant was engaged in mid-year 2019 to create an instrument for securing control of the municipal assets.
-This instrument is now ready to roll out to the local municipalities and will subsequently allow work to begin.
+The MBLS I/I Abatement project was awarded a \$2.225 Wastewater Infrastructure Improvement Grant from NYSEFC in December 2019.
+Construction commenced in the summer 2020.